muppetlabs/openssl_marmalade/README.txt

 2. Compared to cyassl, openssl is BIG - depending on what functionality you use, it can add anywhere from 500K - 3MB+ to your app.

 3. openssl requires its pseudo-random number generator to be seeded with sufficient entropy.
 Failure to seed the PRNG properly will result in errors.
-On unix-style systems, openssl typicall makes use of either (a) the /dev/random device or (b) an entropy-gathering daemon to seed the PRNG.
+On unix-style systems, openssl typically makes use of either (a) the /dev/random device or (b) an entropy-gathering daemon to seed the PRNG.
 Neither of these is available with Marmalade.
 As a substitute, you can use s3eCrypto to seed the PRNG, similar to the following:

 	#include "rand.h"
 	#include "s3eCrypto.h"